AppliedAcousticsChalmers/ReTiSAR/README.md

   * Fixes for further SonarLint security and code style recommendations
 * __v2020.7.1__
   * Update and addition of further _WDR Cologne_ ARIR source files (linking to Zenodo data set)
-  * Hack for Modal Radial Filters generation in open / cardioid SMA configurations (unfortunately this metadata is not directly available in SOFA ARIR files)
+  * Hack for Modal Radial Filters generation in open / cardioid SMA configurations (unfortunately this metadata is not directly available in the SOFA ARIR files)
 * __v2020.4.8__
   * Improvement of IIR pink noise generation (continuous utilization of internal filter delay conditions)
   * Improvement of IIR pink noise generation (employment of SOS instead of BA coefficients)